Native App Studio

 No retakes are possible for any part of the course.
 You may re-take the course as a whole in a next semester.

-To learn the specifics of iOS or Android, tutorials are offered.
+Exercises help you learn the ropes of programming iOS or Android.
 Earlier in the course, the exercises focus on learning a new programming language and reinforcing your knowledge of object-oriented design.
 Later, emphasis shifts to complex parts of the programming platform, allowing you to make more interesting applications.
-Points can be earned by completing the tutorials and showing the results during office hours.

 |1||Thu 7 Sep|